mend/renovate-ce-ee/docs/README.md

-# Mend Renovate Community Edition and Enterprise Edition Documentation
+# Mend Renovate Self-hosted Documentation

-This repository provides documentation specific to Mend Renovate Community Edition (Renovate CE) and Enterprise Edition (Renovate EE), and does not duplicate anything that is relevant and can be found in the [Renovate OSS repository](https://github.com/renovatebot/renovate).
+This repository provides documentation specific to Mend Renovate Self-hosted - Community Edition (Renovate CE) and Enterprise Edition (Renovate EE), and does not duplicate anything that is relevant and can be found in the [Renovate OSS repository](https://github.com/renovatebot/renovate).

-Mend Renovate CE was formerly known as "Mend Renovate On-Premises".
+Mend Renovate Community Edition was formerly known as "Mend Renovate On-Premises".

 ## Supported platforms